mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 However, if all strings are unique, then the lookup string-to-ID seems to slow things down to logarithmic complexity.
 This is true for all versions I tried, including those with a post-processing step, for which insertion is constant-time, as shown in the plot below.

-There is no difference in the three versions of declaring the string-to-ID tables (`VARCHAR PRIMARY KEY`, `VARCHARY UNIQUE`, `CREATE UNIQUE INDEX`).
+There is no difference in the three versions of declaring the string-to-ID tables (`VARCHAR PRIMARY KEY`, `VARCHAR UNIQUE`, `CREATE UNIQUE INDEX`).
 However, all versions with manual post-processing are slower than simply inserting directly and using the INSERT trigger.
 This is likely because the post-processing creates the string-to-ID tables once and then looks up inside them, i.e., all lookups in total will take `O(rows log(rows))` time while looking each value up while inserting them will roughly yield approximately `O(rows(log(rows)-1)`, which is the integral of the logarithm.